jalcazo/skyrim_resurrected/README.md

-# skyrim_resurrected (WIP)
+# Skyrim Resurrected 2023 modlist by Jaume Alcazo (WIP)

 My modlist compilation for Skyrim AE, thanks to all the authors!
 I plan on doing a collection on nexusmods with this modlist.
 Feel free to use the "Adult (NSFW)" section or not, please.
+Contact me at jaume.alcazo@gmail.com

 # Essential (many mods need these)